 - Storage areas include work and process areas where Hazardous Materials or Fuels are stored.
 These include both indoor and outdoor areas. - Loading/unloading areas are any areas that: 1) are designed (size, width, etc.) to accommodate a truck/trailer being backed up to or into them, and 2) are expected to be used specifically to receive or load Hazardous Materials to/from trucks or trailers.
 Loading/unloading areas may also receive or load Hazardous Materials to/from rail cars. - Intra-site transfer areas are any areas located within a site that are used for transferring Hazardous Materials or Fuels to/from mobile storage devices (such as portable tanks, tanker trucks, or vacuum trucks) to/from processing equipment reservoirs or to other storage devices.
-Intra-site transfer areas do not include areas used for fueling vehicles with mobile fueling/service rigs. - Transportation routes are any paths used to transport Hazardous Materials onto, off of, or within a site. - Fuel dispensing facilities are defined as the area where Fuel is transferred from bulk storage tanks to vehicles, equipment, and/or mobile containers (including fuel islands, above-ground fuel tanks, fuel pumps, and the surrounding pad).
+Intra-site transfer areas do not include areas used for fueling vehicles with mobile fueling/service rigs. - Transportation routes are any paths used to transport Hazardous Materials onto, off of, or within a site.
+Transportation routes also include public transportation routes such as streets and alleys, and publicly or privately owned rail lines. - Fuel dispensing facilities are defined as the area where Fuel is transferred from bulk storage tanks to vehicles, equipment, and/or mobile containers (including fuel islands, above-ground fuel tanks, fuel pumps, and the surrounding pad).
 This applies to bulk terminals, gas stations and single-pump fueling operations.
 Fuel dispensing facilities do not include mobile fueling/service rigs used for fueling vehicles or emergency generator installations equipped with integrated fuel tanks.